EshaAbbasi/LitCritique/README.md

 - As a **logged-in user**, I want to search/filter books by title, author, genre, or status so that I can quickly find the review I'm looking for.
 - As a **logged-in user**, I want to add a new book review, including a cover image, so that I can share my thoughts.
 - As a **logged-in user**, I want to edit or delete only my own book reviews so that I stay in control of my own content.
+- As a **logged-in user**, I want to favorite books so that I can build my own personal reading list.
 - As a **logged-in user**, I want to add a reading note to any book so that I can share a thought at a specific page.
 - As a **logged-in user**, I want to delete only the notes I personally wrote so that others' notes stay intact.
 - As a **logged-in user**, I want to log out so that my session ends securely.